-Table 39.
-Business rules on unit assignment for strength expression Unit standard UCUM is used, where possible (https://ucum.nlm.nih.gov/ucum-lhc/demo.html) For units that are not covered by UCUM (see non-UCUM units) Processing non-UCUM units When possible, the non-UCUM unit is converted into a UCUM unit.
-If not UCUM, units from 'ICSR implementation guide' is used if possible.
-If a non-UCUM, non-ICSR implementation guide unit need to be used, curlicue brackets are added.
+Unit standard UCUM is used where possible (https://ucum.nlm.nih.gov/ucum-lhc/demo.html).
+For units that are not covered by UCUM, refer to non-UCUM units.
+Processing non-UCUM units When possible, the non-UCUM unit is converted into a UCUM unit.
+If no UCUM unit is available, units from the 'ICSR implementation guide' are used if possible.
+If a non-UCUM, non-ICSR implementation guide unit needs to be used, curlicue brackets are added.
 Unit variation, process for converting between different units It is important to harmonise units as appropriate.
-When several units are used for a medicinal product(s) with the same substance, products in several regions are investigated to determine which unit is most used.

-In applicable cases dedicated conversion tables a reused such as from the Martindale Drug Reference, SPCs, or other reliable references.
-The - table is used for any future PhPIDs with the same substance.
+When several units are used for medicinal products with the same substance, products in several regions are investigated to determine which unit is most used.
+In applicable cases, dedicated conversion tables are used, such as from the Martindale Drug Reference, SPCs, or other reliable references.
+These are documented and the same conversion table is used for any future PhPIDs with the same substance.
 Unit variation, IU vs g/mg/μg Unit variations for heparins (e.g. g/mg/ug, IU, or both) are expressed in IU.
-Offic variation, to vs g/mg/μg Hormones should be expressed as either g/mg/ $\mu$ g g of 10, for example. o Oxytocin: IU o Vasopressin: IU o Somatropin: g/mg/ug Unit variation, % % is not used, weight/weight (w/w; mg/g) or weig ght/volume (w/v; mg/mL) is used instead.
-Harmonisation, specific units Genomes/vector genomes For products with the unit described as 'genomes s' or 'vector genomes', the unit used in PhPID is {vector genomes}.
-CD4+ cells or CD8+ cells For products with the unit described as 'CD4+ cel ls' or 'CD8+ cells', the unit used in PhPID is {cells/mL} or {cells} depending on the product.
-Strength for patches (and plasters) Patches (and plasters) are expressed in different ways (e.g. /h, /8h, /24h, /72h).
+Hormones should be expressed as either g/mg/μg or IU, for example: o Oxytocin: IU o Vasopressin: IU o Somatropin: g/mg/ug Unit variation, % % is not used, weight/weight (w/w; mg/g) or weight ght/volume (w/v; mg/mL) is used instead.
+Harmonisation, specific units Genomes/vector genomes For products with the unit described as 'genomes' or 'vector genomes', the unit used in PhPID is {vector genomes}.
+CD4+ cells or CD8+ cells For products with the unit described as 'CD4+ cells' or 'CD8+ cells', the unit used in PhPID is {cells/mL} or {cells} depending on the product.
+Strength for patches (and plasters) Patches (and plasters) are expressed in different ways (e.g. /h, /8 h, /24 h, /72 h).
 The strength is expressed as the delivery rate given in SPC.
-Nicotinell ® (nicotine) 21 mg/24 h Nicorette ® (nicotine) 25 mg/16 h Strength for Liquid and semi-solid Harmonization of unit for medicinal products that t share the same dosage form, active ingredient, preparations and strength: Type of dose form Process for assigning mg/g or mg/mL Liquid and semi-solid preparations (regardless 1. if product SPC use the unit mg/g for semi- of if topical/cutaneous or systemic) solids (e.g., cream, gel, foam, ointment, paste) or mg/ml for liquids (e.g., solution, emulsion), follow this without further investigation of units.
-2. If SPC do not align with above units, under point 1, regarding mg/g vs mg/ml: investigate if all products, in a five region verification, with same dose form, ingredient, and strength are described with the same unit. described with the same unit.
+Nicotinell® (nicotine) 21 mg/24 h Nicorette® (nicotine) 25 mg/16 h Strength for liquid and semi-solid preparations Harmonisation of unit for medicinal products that share the same dosage form, active ingredient, and strength: Type of dose form Process for assigning mg/g or mg/mL Liquid and semi-solid preparations (regardless of whether they are topical/cutaneous or systemic) 1.
+If the product SPC uses the unit mg/g for semi-solids (e.g. cream, gel, foam, ointment, paste) or mg/ml for liquids (e.g. solution, emulsion), follow this without further investigation of units.
+2. If the SPC does not align with the above units regarding mg/g vs mg/ml, investigate if all products, in a Five Region Verification, with same dose form, ingredient, and strength are described with the same unit.